-Red is the last Cyclone Alert Stage, issued on a 3 hourly basis.
-The cyclone is imminent.
+Red is the last Cyclone Alert Stage, issued on a maximum of 3 hourly basis to a minimum of hourly basis depending on the speed of the cyclone.
+The cyclone is imminent and is expected within the next 24 hours.

-- Final pre-impact EOC meeting, consider and pre-prepare declarations, requests for assistance, etc. - NEOC staff remain in the NEOC - Advise public to remain in doors / or seek appropriate shelter - Complete preparation of baseline data (population statistics, logistics preparedness, Human Resources, contact lists, etc) continues - Monitoring and liaison with Provinces and other responding agencies - Pre-impact SITREPs are developed and disseminated - Continue to monitor situation with VMGD Warning Centre - ALL CLEAR
+- Final pre-impact EOC meeting, consider and pre-prepare declarations, requests for assistance, etc. - NEOC staff remain in the NEOC - Advise public to remain in doors / or seek appropriate shelter - Complete preparation of baseline data (population statistics, logistics preparedness, Human Resources, contact lists, etc.) continues - Monitoring and liaison with Provinces and other responding agencies - Pre-impact SITREPs are developed and disseminated - Continue to monitor situation with VMGD Warning Centre

+ALL CLEAR